The John Cooper School – PAVING THE WAY ‘FROM CURIOSITY TO WISDOM’

-Our history includes being part of George Mitchell’s vision for The Woodlands.
+The school’s history includes being part of George Mitchell’s initial vision for The Woodlands.
 In the early years of developing a new planned community, Mr. Mitchell set aside 43 acres for a private school and sought the guidance of renowned independent school educator Mr. John Cooper to counsel him about establishing a college preparatory school in his “new hometown.”

 That vision became a reality when The John Cooper School opened on September 6, 1988 and the school has grown in both size and distinction to become one of the premier independent schools in the Houston area.

 Cooper opened with an enrollment of 175 students in Pre-K through Grade 7 in 1988 and a grade level was added in each subsequent year until the first class graduated in 1994.